 A young Jesse marching with Dolores Huerta, being interviewed after leading efforts to rename San Francisco’s Army Street after Cesar Chavez, and today in the Mayor’s office

-Overcoming the odds to achieve the California Dream
+Overcoming the odds to achieve the California Dream, and dedicating himself to making the Dream real for others

-Growing up in San Francisco, Jesse’s family faced housing insecurity in the Bay Area’s tightening housing market and were evicted from their home on several occasions.
-Years later, when Jesse became the first in his family to graduate college, here at UC Berkeley, he knew that anything is possible, that if we truly invest in our young people, a son of farmworkers can achieve the California Dream.
-So he decided to dedicate his life to public service in order to make that dream real for as many others as he could.
+Growing up in San Francisco, Jesse’s family faced housing insecurity in the Bay Area’s tightening housing market and were evicted from their home several times.
+Years later, when Jesse became the first in his family to attend college, at UC Berkeley, he knew that anything is possible, that if we invest in our young people, a son of farmworkers can achieve the California Dream.
+So he dedicated his life to public service to make the Dream real for as many others as he could.